bioinformaticsdotca/CSHL_2019/Module16/GeneMania_Cytoscape_app.md

 10. “Shared protein domains” is an important part of the network.
 What would be the GeneMANIA results if we don’t include this source when we run GSEA?
 In *Control Panel*, click on  the option menu button which is located at the right of the search box.
 Uncheck ‘Shared protein domains’ and click on a point outside the box to close it.
 Click on the search icon ![search](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/mod5/Search.png?raw=true).
 Explore the results.

 11. Locate the Functions summary tab in *Results Panel* and look at what functions were significantly enriched with these new settings.

-12. Try to modify additional parameters like *Max Resultant Genes*  or *Network wWighting* and look at how the changes you made influenced the results.
+12. Try to modify additional parameters like *Max Resultant Genes* or *Network Weighting* and look at how the changes you made influenced the results.

 #####